IBM-Cloud/configuration-discovery/README.md

 ### How to run the Configuration Discovery as a docker container

-*  Or run as docker container
+*  Run as docker container

        make docker-build
        make docker-run